BA, BEd, and MA (York University)

 Theological Hall 406

-She is the author of Sacred Spaces and Transnational Networks in American Sufism: Bawa Muhaiyaddeen and Contemporary Shrine Cultures (2018), and the co-author of Contemporary Sufism: Piety, Politics and Popular Culture (2017).
-She is currently work on two book projects.
-The first is a case study on the development of Sufism in Toronto.
-For her second project, she is documenting Sufi shrines in Sri Lanka and its contemporary legacy, amidst growing anti-Sufism on the island.
+She is the author of Dervishes of the North: Rumi, Whirling and the Making of Sufism in Canada (University of Toronto Press, 2023), the first monograph study on Sufism in Canada.
+She is also the author of Sacred Spaces and Transnational Networks in American Sufism: Bawa Muhaiyaddeen and Contemporary Shrine Cultures (Bloomsbury Press, 2018) and a co-author (with Meena Sharify-Funk and William Rory Dickson) of Contemporary Sufism: Piety, Politics and Popular Culture (Routledge, 2017).
+She is currently working on a book project on contemporary Sufi shrines in Sri Lanka amidst growing anti-Sufism on the island.